Aliases for IL33 Gene

 GeneCards Summary for IL33 Gene

 IL33 (Interleukin 33) is a Protein Coding gene.
 Diseases associated with IL33 include Allergic Conjunctivitis and Idiopathic Achalasia.
-Among its related pathways are Th2 Differentiation Pathway and Development and heterogeneity of the ILC family.
-GO annotations related to this gene include cytokine activity.
+Among its related pathways are Cytokine Signaling in Immune system and Th2 Differentiation Pathway.
+Gene Ontology (GO) annotations related to this gene include cytokine activity.

 UniProtKB/Swiss-Prot for IL33 Gene